-In our recent article, "Scale Your Data Collection on the Cloud Like a Champ", we reviewed several ways of collecting big data, the most promising of which was S3/CloudFront logging.
+In our recent article, The Top Data Integration Software Tools and Platforms, we reviewed several ways of collecting big data, the most promising of which was S3/CloudFront logging.
 It’s low cost and quick to implement.
 In this article we’d like to go deeper into the woods and show how to setup S3/CloudFront logging with your application.

 1. Define App Data